metafy-gg/.github/profile/README.md

 ## We're hiring! 👋

-Interested in a career at Metafy?
-Check out our opportunities on [Metafy Careers](https://metafy.gg/careers)
+Want to join us?
+Check out our opportunities at [Metafy Careers](https://metafy.gg/careers).

 ## Get in touch!